 I’m 30 now.
 I remember finishing up a piano lesson last Wednesday and looking over at the clock and seeing it was midnight.
 That was it; my birthday.
 The start of a new decade.
 I suppose in Canada I was still twenty-nine, but in my life in Scotland, I was thirty.
 I went straight to bed and woke up at 4am to watch the sunrise on Arthur’s Seat.
 I did that last year too, except there was too much fog and I didn’t see a thing.
 This year, the sky was glorious.
 I don’t know if that means anything; I hope it does.
 I hope it symbolises everything the year ahead will look like.
 I’m always trying to find hidden meaning in things.
 Maybe thirty is when you’re supposed to stop doing things like that.
 Maybe by the time you reach thirty, you’re supposed to realize that sometimes a sunrise is just a sunrise.

-Continue reading “Thirty”Tag: Thoughts
+Continue reading “Thirty”January Walk

 Lately, when I go for evening walks, it’s been cold and clear.
 I stuff my hands in my pockets and try to disappear inside the puffiness of my jacket.
 I hate being cold.
 I made a promise to myself once that I wasn’t going to be cold ever again if I could help it but here I am.